micmejia/bible-dump/NKJV/Matthew/Matt 10.md

 "Do not think that I came to bring peace on earth.
 I did not come to bring peace but a sword.

 ###### 35
-For I have come to 'set[^j] a man against his father, a daughter against her mother, and a daughter-in-law against her mother-in-law';
+For I have come to 'set a man against his father, a daughter against her mother, and a daughter-in-law against her mother-in-law';

 ###### 36
 and 'a man's enemies _will be_ those of his _own_ household.'